chrivand/amp-mssp-events-to-snow/README.md

 ** NEW CONTENT NEEDED BELOW (DO NOT USE)

-### Import second workflow to retrieve AMP events and create SecureX and ServiceNow incidents.
+### Import the second workflow to retrieve AMP events and create SecureX and ServiceNow incidents.
 [NOT READY]

 1. Browse to the **Workflows** section in the left pane menu.